buckning/masters-app/Readme.md

 This project has been tested on Windows 10 and will work as is.

+# Prerequisites
+* Sound card must be enabled to play MIDI sounds

 # Import Project into Eclipse
 * Create and open an Eclipse workspace
 * File -> Import -> General -> Existing Projects Into Workspace